p55t/eb-tomcat-snakes/README.md

 ##### To deploy with the AWS Management Console
 1. Open the [Elastic Beanstalk Management Console](https://console.aws.amazon.com/elasticbeanstalk/home)
-2. Choose *Create New Application*
+2. Choose *Create New Application*.
 3. For *Application Name*, type **tomcat-snakes**.
 Choose *Create*.
 4. Click on Actions Button and selet Create Environment.
-Choose *Web Server Environment*
+Choose *Web Server Environment*.
-5. Set the platform, preconfigured platform to *Tomcat* and choose *Next*.
+5. Set the platform, preconfigured platform to *Tomcat*.
 6. Select Upload your code for Application code, click *Upload* and *Choose File*.
-7. Upload *ROOT.war* from your project directory and choose *Next*.
+7. Upload *ROOT.war* which was downloaded earlier and choose *Next*.
 8. Click *Configure more options*.
 9. Select Configuration presets to be *High Availability*.
 10. Find *Database* and choose *Modify*.